Sinrock/Strainz/README.md

 # Strainz

 This will help any medical marijuana or recreational users in finding specific information about all the variets of marijuana strains that exist in The Strain API.
-You can search by strain name, flavor, effect, race (indica, sativa, hybid) or you can list all of them.
-Though, this last option is not recommended by The Strain API developer as it takes a lot of resources to run.
+Just enter the name of your favorite strain to learn all about it's attributes!

 ## Installation